xuanzee/PUI2016_fb55/HW2_fb55/README.md

 # PUI2016 HW 2.

+## ASSIGNED READING:

+- [Appendix A](http://greenteapress.com/thinkpython/html/thinkpython021.html) of _Think Python_ by Allen Downey (2012)
+  The full PDF and HTML versions of the book can be found [here](http://greenteapress.com/wp/think-python/)

+- The markdown I prepared with tips on how to ask, and answer a coding or computational question: [PUI2016_fb55/blob/master/HowToAskACodingQuestion.md](https://github.com/fedhere/PUI2016_fb55/blob/master/HowToAskACodingQuestion.md)

+## ASSIGNMENTS:
-## Write scripts to stream real-time bus data from MTA through the MTA Bus Time interface.
+### Part 1 & 2: Write scripts to stream real-time bus data from MTA through the MTA Bus Time interface.
 In order to access this data, you must first request an API key from MTA.

 This homework is based on assignments by Prof. Vo, who is a specialist in transportation and databases, and whome you will meet later in the semester.
 Please request your API right after class!
 It may take some time before you get a reply from MTA.